department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Vinyl chloride
 - Other compounds

-### Can family members of Veterans also get help from VA for illnesses believed to be caused by contact with these harmful chemicals?
+### Can family members of Veterans also get help from VA?

 Yes.
-Family members of Veterans who served at Camp Lejeune and MCAS New River can also get benefits.
+Family members of Veterans who served at Camp Lejeune and MCAS New River can get benefits.
 We may pay you back for your out-of-pocket health care costs that were related to any of these 15 conditions:

 - Bladder cancer
 - Breast cancer